right-track/right-track-agency/README.md

 ### Station Feed

-A `StationFeed` provides a list of scheduled departures from a single Stop combined with agency-specific real-time information, such as departure status and/or track numbers.
+A **Station Feed** provides a list of scheduled departures from a single Stop combined with agency-specific real-time information, such as departure status and/or track numbers.